h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 ## Practices for TLS-PSK

 We define practices for TLS-PSK by analogy with the RADIUS/UDP use-case, and by extending the additional policies associated with the client.
-The PSK identity replaces the source IP address as the client identifier.
+The PSK Identity replaces the source IP address as the client identifier.
 The PSK replaces the shared secret as proof of client authenticity and shared trust.
 However, systems implementing RADIUS/TLS {{RFC6614}} and RADIUS/DTLS {{RFC7360}} MUST still use the shared secret as discussed in those specifications.
 Any PSK is only used by the TLS layer, and has no effect on the RADIUS data which is being transported.
 That is, the RADIUS data transported in a TLS tunnel is the same no matter if client authentication is done via PSK or by client certificates.
 The encoding of the RADIUS data is entirely unaffected by the use (or not) of PSKs and client certificates.

 In order to securely support dynamic source IP addresses for clients, we also require that servers limit clients based on a network range.
 The alternative would be to suggest that RADIUS servers allow any source IP address to connect and try TLS-PSK, which could be a security risk.
 When RADIUS servers do no source IP address filtering, it is easier for attackers to send malicious traffic to the server.
 An issue with a TLS library or even a TCP/IP stack could permit the attacker to gain unwarranted access.
 In contrast, when IP address filtering is done, attackers generally must first gain access to a secure network before attacking the RADIUS server.